 Aquaculture and Eutrophication in Long Island Sound and Great Bay - Piscataqua Estuary

-Project Status: This project began in February 2012 and is projected to be completed in January 2014
+Project Status: This project began in February 2012 and was completed in January 2014

 Eutrophication is the over-abundance of nutrients in a body of water that results in harmful algal blooms, fish kills, and in some cases ecosystem collapse.
 We are investigating the merits of using shellfish to filter out excessive nutrients in the Piscataqua estuary.
 Using four models, we are evaluating aquaculture success, water-quality improvement, economic benefits, and the potential credit for carbon and nitrogen trading as a management strategy.

 Eutrophication is among the most serious threats to the function and services supported by coastal ecosystems.
 Attempts to reverse coastal eutrophication have centered on reducing land-based sources of nutrients, such as fertilizer applications and wastewater treatment plant discharges.
 However, recent studies have shown that in-the-water removal of nutrients through filtration and growth of shellfish can complement land-based management methods, provide much-needed shellfish products (the United States presently imports 85% of seafood consumed), and create additional jobs and income for aquaculture farmers.

 What We’re Doing

 Bivalves planted in aquaculture farms improve water quality by filtering out nutrients, suspended sediment, and chlorophyll.
 With support from the EPA Regional Ecosystem Services Program, we are studying the nutrient removal potential of cultivated and harvested shellfish, focusing on the eastern oyster, the northern quahog, and the ribbed mussel.
 We are also estimating the value of the ecosystem functions and services maintained or enhanced via aquaculture.